ncphillips/truecoders.io/_coders/noah-holtkamp.markdown

 reviews:
 - teammate: Cody Winton
   body: Noah pursues knowledge and asks questions until he understands what he needs
     to know.
+He is diligent in both accomplishing and learning from the task at hand.
 I'd recommend Noah for a QA role.
 skills:
 - title: Attendance
   rank: 1.8